 This world class resort is only one of the attractions in this premium golf destination.
 Pilanesberg National Park is right next door, offering game drives and hot air balloon safaris, while less than two hours drive away, Madikwe Private Reserve, is home to the Big 5 and safari accommodation that ranges from made for honeymooners to tailored for kids.

 2. Golf with a view - the Garden Route

 A beguiling blend of mountain and ocean has made South Africa’s Garden Route a vacation favourite, and it’s no surprise to find several of the country’s top golf courses here.
 The Fancourt resort is the absolute show-stopper: its three Gary Player-designed courses include The Links, rated by the South African icon himself as his greatest creation.
-Simola and Pezula are two equally stunning resorts that command views over Knysna, the delightful bay at the heart of the Garden Route.
+Simola is an equally stunning resort that command views over Knysna, the delightful bay at the heart of the Garden Route.

 Combining easily with Cape Town, the region is ideal for a self-drive holiday.
 The long beaches, diverse activities and benign climate of the Garden Route means families have plenty to do and see.
 Discerning travellers will relish the exclusivity of the 5-star golf resorts and superb boutique hotels along the way.
 The attractions continue further along along the coast to the Eastern Cape’s big game country, where you can add a malaria-free safari onto your itinerary.

 Garden Route accommodation – if you don’t stay at one of the golfing resorts, try Kanonkop House in Knysna, a stunning boutique hotel with corporate membership of Simola plus a full golfing service.

 3. Golf on the Dolphin Coast - KwaZulu-Natal